How to Connect a Bank Account to Your GiveSendGo Fundraiser

 A Note on Online Banks

 GiveSendGo supports both traditional and online banks (such as Wise or Revolut), as long as the account details meet the requirements for your country.
 Some online-only banks experience a higher rate of transfer issues.
-For the most reliable results, use a standard checking or savings account from a traditional bank.
+For the most reliable results, use a standard account from a traditional bank that meets the requirements for your country listed above.
+For United States banks, that means a checking account.

 After You Submit